valentinhofmann/dialect-prejudice/README.md

 ## Demo

-We have created a demo that walks you through using matched guise probing.
+We have created a [demo](https://colab.research.google.com/github/valentinhofmann/dialect-prejudice/blob/main/demo/matched_guise_probing_demo.ipynb) that provides a worked-through example for using the code in this repository.
+Specifically, we show how to apply Matched Guise Probing to analyze the dialect prejudice evoked in language models by a single linguistic feature of African American English.

 ## Repruduction